daniellarkin/frontend-nanodegree-arcade-game/README.md

 # Extra tooling related features
 ============
 1. gulp task for jsDoc; special comments are extracted from app.js.
 I looked at doxygen as well, but jsDoc seems to have more widespread usage.
 2. gulp task for AWS s3 deployment.
-I wanted a free remote hosting option (other than github pages which I've already setup for www.purergb.com).I settled on using AWS s3.
+I wanted a free remote hosting option (other than github pages which I've already setup for [PureRGB](www.purergb.com).
+I settled on using AWS s3.
 This is straight-forward to setup and allows a quick deployment from gulp (typical 3-5 seconds for small updates once files are cached).
 3. Investigated Javascript unit testing via Jasmine.
 Attempted to translate the rubric into a behaviour driven development plan.
 This is available in src/js/specs/ - remains a work in progress.
 Learnt a huge amount from exploring unit testing at this stage.
 4. Set up gulp based jasmine
 5. Investigated code coverage using a gulp plugin for Istanbul